|1955 Sikorsky H-19-SI Chickasaw

-This particular helicopter was formerly used by the US Forrest Service and the US Army and has been on display previously with the Museum of Flight.
-The H-19 Chickawaw project is being sponsored by William Hearst (Hearst Publishing Corp) as a tribute to George Hearst Jr., William's uncle.
+This particular helicopter was formerly used by the US Forest Service and the US Army and has been on display previously with the Museum of Flight.
+The H-19 Chickasaw project was sponsored by William Hearst (Hearst Publishing Corp) as a tribute to George Hearst Jr., William's uncle.
 George Hearst Jr. flew the H-19 type helicopter in combat during the Korean War.
 Make sure you check out the mural rendition of this chopper on the end walls of Freedom Hall).

-The Estrella Warbirds Museum team looks forward to restoring the H-19 helicopter as a tribute to the Korean War veterans and to honor George Hearst Jr., for his service to his country.
+The Estrella Warbirds Museum team restored the H-19 helicopter as a tribute to the Korean War veterans and to honor George Hearst Jr., for his service to his country.

 Development of the H-19 was initiated privately by Sikorsky without government sponsorship.
 The helicopter was initially designed as a testbed for several novel design concepts intended to provide greater load-carrying ability in combination with easy maintenance.
 Under the leadership of designer Edward F. Katzenberger, a mock-up was designed and fabricated in less than one year.